iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Updating Firmware
 =================
-If you need to update the module firmware, you can do it through the Control Center.
+If you need to update the module's firmware, you can do so through the Control Center.
 Older versions of Control Center lack some of the firmware update features of more recent updates.
 The sections below cover the process for older and more recent versions of Control Center.

 Control Center Versions Below 1.3.0
 ************************************
-First download the firmware binary you want to update to from the `Vertiq website <https://www.vertiq.co/>`_, and then open the Firmware tab.
+First, download the firmware binary you want to update to from the `Vertiq website <https://www.vertiq.co/>`_, and then open the Firmware tab.
-Click on “Select Firmware Binary”, and select the binary you downloaded.
-Make sure you are connected to the module, and then hit “Flash”.
+Click on “Select Firmware Binary,” and select the binary you downloaded.
+Make sure you are connected to the module, and then hit “Flash.”
 The module should disconnect, and a progress bar at the bottom of the Control Center should start filling.
 When the progress bar is full, the flash is complete.
 The module should restart and play its 5 beep startup song.
-An example of the Control Center after a successful flash is shown below.

 Control Center Versions Above 1.3.0
 ************************************
 First, download the most recent firmware from the `Vertiq website <https://www.vertiq.co/>`_, either .bin or .zip (if available).
-Click on "Select Firmware (".bin" or ".zip")", and select the file or archive you downloaded.
+Click on "Select Firmware (".bin" or ".zip")," and select the file or archive you downloaded.
 Make sure you are connected to the module.
-If you are using a binary file, you will see button marked Flash appear.
+If you are using a binary file, you will see a button marked Flash appear.
 Click Flash to begin the update.
 If you are using a zip archive (the preferred method), you will be presented with up to 4 options (see below) depending on the state of your module.
-Note that you may see as few as 1 options when using a zip archive, the number depends on the type of updates that are deemed to be appropriate for each release:
+Note that you may see as few as 1 option when using a zip archive.
+The number depends on the type of updates that are deemed to be appropriate for each release:

 * **Flash App**: Updates only the application code, which is the section of code that runs during normal operation.
 * **Flash Boot**: Updates the proprietary bootloader.
-* **Flash Upgrade**: Updates the proprietary upgrade firmware
+* **Flash Upgrade**: Updates the proprietary upgrade firmware.
 * **Flash Combined**:  Updates all three sections.

 **If you are unsure of which type of update to perform, it is recommended to select Flash Combined.**